-LOUISVILLE — With a 30-pound pack on his back and a mission in his heart, the Rev. Zachary Morton, pastor of First Presbyterian Church of Morgantown, West Virginia, set out Sept.
-21 on an eight-day, nearly 150-mile walk to the state capitol in Charleston.
+With a 30-pound pack on his back and a mission in his heart, the Rev. Zachary Morton, pastor of First Presbyterian Church of Morgantown, West Virginia, set out in September on an eight-day, nearly 150-mile walk to the state capitol in Charleston.

 “The road systems we were walking on were not meant for walking,” Morton said.
 Most of the time there wasn’t a sidewalk or enough room.
 “It put me in a headspace of it’s not just the effort of walking, but the effort of listening for cars, dodging from one side of the road to the other to make sure that I’m not going to get hit and I’m not going to be in any more of a dangerous situation than I’m already in.
 That drains you, psychologically, to always be alert and always have that anxiety in the back of your mind.”
 That’s what unsheltered people in extreme poverty face on a daily basis as they try to navigate a system that is not built for them, Morton said.

-The first day — the longest and hardest — Morton walked 26 miles, including a lot of hills.
+The first day, Morton walked 26 miles, including a lot of hills.
 He slept in a tent on the porch of a home in Grafton that first night.
-About 3 a.m., someone walked up on the porch, startling him and reminding him of the emotional toll it must take on folks who do not have the safety, security and comfort of shelter on a daily, and especially nightly basis.
+About 3 a.m., someone walked up on the porch, startling him, and reminding him of the emotional toll it must take on folks who do not have the safety, security and comfort of shelter on a daily, and especially nightly, basis.

 The impetus for Morton’s #Walk4WV campaign may have grown from seeds planted during a mission trip to Atlanta when he was a middle school student.